 If you find that you don’t have enough money in your budget, can earn additional funds by completing a service project.
 Please see the previous section for more information on the service project program, or contact the Clubs and Programs Office at email@example.com.

-Foci: Entertainment, Food and Lecturers
+Focus: Entertainment, Food and Lecturers

 Every event has a focus.
 Some foci are food or a guest speaker others are an activity or music.
 No matter what the focus is, you’ll most likely need to purchase something or hire entertainment.
 These payments are arranged through the Clubs Office professional staff.
 If you need entertainment or supplies for an event please let you’re the advisor know at least one week in advance.
 Be aware, that some items must be ordered and can take up to three weeks to arrive—please plan accordingly.

 If nobody knows about your event, then why go to all the trouble of planning it?
 Marketing is sometimes overlooked by new event coordinators, and can be the difference between a successful event and a flop.
-Fortunately, ASPCC has a lot of resources to the word out.
+Fortunately, ASPCC has a lot of resources to get the word out.
 Let’s look at them.

 The Communications Board (ComB): is made up of three students: the multimedia specialist, communications coordinator and communications specialist.
-These officers are her to help you get people to your event.
+These officers are here to help you get people to your event.
 They can design a flyer or poster, put your event on the bi-weekly calendar, get out sandwich boards and post to our social media sites.
 This team is often juggling multiple events at the same time, so get your advertising ideas to them as early as possible.
 If you have questions about workload and availability, speak with the communications coordinator.

 Visix Screens: ASPCC has invested in a number of digital advertising screens located in buildings around campus.
 Visix is a great resource, because it saves on paper and it gets a lot of views.
-If you want to create an advertisement for the Visix screens, lay your flyer out in Powerpoint and then email it to the Visix administrator, Amber Parke.
-She can be reached via email at email@example.com.
+If you want to create an advertisement for the Visix screens, lay your flyer out in Powerpoint and then email it to the Visix administrator, Debra Porta.
+She can be reached via email at firstname.lastname@example.org.